lychees40/7solutions-infra-gcp/README.md

 ## Acknowledgements

-- We can use Terraform to install Argo CD as well, but this means you need to allow `0.0.0.0/0` in the GKE Cluster Control Plane (the provider will check the connection every time, for example, GitHub Action runner).
+- Terraform can be used to install Argo CD, but this requires allowing `0.0.0.0/0` in the GKE Cluster Control Plane (the provider will check the connection every time, for example, GitHub Action runner).
 Alternatively, you can split a new Terraform directory and use Terraform config to install Argo CD after the GKE Cluster is created.
 - For the application external load balancer, consider adding Cloud Armor (WAF) for enhanced security.
 - For the ArgoCD UI, consider using an internal load balancer and accessing it via a private network (VPN) or by whitelisting IPs with Cloud Armor.
 - Although the GKE cluster has a public IP with a whitelist to allow CICD/Local access, it is recommended to use a fully private cluster and a self-hosted agent like Jenkins to access the GKE cluster.